 It’s no secret that personal branding is a big trend right now.
 Sure, you should brand your company, but if you want to drive traffic, then you’re going to need to associate a face with the business.
 In order to build trust and establish authority, you need to be able to make a connection with your audience.

 What this means is that great SEO copywriting requires more than just writing for the search engines.
 It even requires more than simply writing for your target audience.
 It’s actually a balance between both and this takes thinking outside of the box.
 Don’t put all of your attention on plugging in keywords.
 Spend your time creating content that attracts and converts your audience.
 Share information that is accurate and answers questions.

-There are a lot of Singapore businesses who’s website contain a lot of jargon which tends to fall flat.
+There are a lot of websites in Singapore which contain a lot of jargon which tends to fall flat.
 Yes, their copy is relevant to their marketplace and target audience, but it’s generic and doesn’t truly capture people’s attention and tell what the business is all about.
 The result is that visitors have no idea how the site and its products and services apply to them.
 Without a connection, people won’t convert.
 The good news is, there are a few questions that you can ask yourself in order to identify the perfect brand message: